 When visiting Florida springs this 4th of July Weekend, it's important to do your part to aid in their protection.
 Simple actions like cleaning up your trash, choosing sunscreen free of harmful chemicals, and using reusable water bottles instead of plastic all make a difference in preserving our state's natural playgrounds.

-Springs Near Orlando to visit for an Independence Day Trip
+Close to Home: Springs Near Orlando to visit for Independence Day

 Wekiwa Springs, Apopka